PcapPlusPlus/pcapplusplus.github.io/docs/install/android.md

 ## Prerequisites

-In order to compile PcapPlusPlus for Android please make sure you have the following prerequisites:
+In order to build PcapPlusPlus for Android please make sure you have the following prerequisites:

-1. A Linux machine - building on other platforms is not currently supported
+1. A Linux machine - building on other platforms is currently not supported
-2. [Android NDK](https://developer.android.com/ndk) needs to be installed
+2. Make sure you have [Android NDK](https://developer.android.com/ndk) installed
 3. Pre-compiled `libpcap` for Android which can be downloaded from [this GitHub repo](https://github.com/seladb/libpcap-android) (for Android API versions 21-30)

 ## Configuration